coderabbitai/coderabbit-docs/docs/guides/ondemand-reports.md

 ## Create an API key

-Sign in to your CodeRabbit account and navigate to the the [**API Keys**](https://app.coderabbit.ai/settings/api-keys) page under 'Organization Settings' in the left sidebar.
+Sign in to your CodeRabbit account and navigate to the [**API Keys**](https://app.coderabbit.ai/settings/api-keys) page under 'Organization Settings' in the left sidebar.
 Click on the **Create API Key** button and enter a name for the API Key.
 Copy the API key, and keep it safe as it won't be visible again.